Teeth aligners, such as Invisalign, are one of the most preferred techniques chosen by both patients and dentists.

 • Overbite or underbite

-How Long is the Treatment
+How Long is the Treatment with Teeth Aligners?

 For patients with mildly misaligned teeth, the orthodontic therapy may be completed within a year.
 Inivisalign teeth aligners can provide satisfactory results quickly if the patient follows the instructions specified by the dentist.
 It is vital to attend all scheduled appointments and apply impeccable dental care at home along with regularly planned dental cleanings.